 Working with SME’s and utilising innovation is a government directive, so why are so few winning so little?

-Craig Robinson from StableLogic believes “Public Sector cannot buy innovation unless multiple suppliers can quote for exactly the same services that are available on a Government framework, some of which only get updated annually.
+Craig Robinson from StableLogic believes“Public Sector cannot buy innovation unless multiple suppliers can quote for exactly the same services that are available on a Government framework, some of which only get updated annually.
 The nature of this means it isn’t innovation it’s a standard service.

-This along with a zero risk profile and a need to ensure the procurement isn’t challenged, makes it close to impossible to buy innovation.
+This along with a zero risk profile and a need to ensure the procurement isn’t challenged makes it close to impossible to buy innovation.

-Pretty much all innovative services tends to be Opex based subscriptions where services are consumed and continually updated.
+Pretty much all innovative services tend to be Opex based subscriptions where services are consumed and continually updated.
 Public Sector is Capex or grant funded for a specific period of time and therefore lends itself more to a buy and build model – which is the existing model with high upfront costs, replacement cycles, people, complexity and legacy.